pinnaculum/galacteek/galacteek/docs/manual/en/settings.rst

 basic settings).
 From the *Information* menu, select *Config editor* to open it.

 The configuration is separated by module.
+See the **Config settings** section below for more infos.

 **Do not change any settings you are unsure about**